-- 1. Loosen the upper screws.
-(1).
-Support the luff section before the lower screws are loosened to prevent the luff section from dropping onto the terminal or rigging screw.
-To support the section, a halyard can be tied around the luff section just below the sail feeder and tensioned.
-Lower the luff section carefully after all screws are loosened. - 2.
+- 1. Loosen the two screws of the torque tube (1).
+Lift up and unload the luff section before the second screw is loosened in order to prevent the luff section to slide uncontrolled onto the rigging screw.
+To unload the section, a halyard can be tied around the luff section and tensioned. - 2.
 With the luff section standing on the top of the rigging screw, remove the bushing (2).
 Slide the torque tube up along the luff section and secure it with tape.
+If a Furlex rigging screw is used, remove the split pin and clevis pin of the locking tube and slide the tube up along the luff section.

 Before disconnecting the forestay from the lower bearing assembly, the rig must first be secured by a halyard as a substitute for the forestay.
-NOTE!
-Always use a strong "D"-shackle or tie the halyard!